techcentrix/techcentrix-sdk-ios/README.md

 target 'YourTargetName' do
   # Comment the next line if you're not using Swift and don't want to use dynamic frameworks
   use_frameworks!

   # Pods for YourTargetName
   pod 'TechCentrixSDK', :git => 'git@bitbucket.org:techcentrix/techcentrix-sdk-ios.git'
+  #You also need to use Firebase
+  pod 'Firebase/Core'
+  pod 'Firebase/Messaging'
 end

 # Required as TechCentrix uses Bluejay